gluobe/container-introduction-workshop/README.md

 * Windows: please download and install Putty from [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
 * Mac/Linux: an SSH terminal is preinstalled on your system

+NOTE: if you want to do this workshop on your own simply launch an Ubuntu server in the cloud or in a VM

 ## Labs

 * [01 - Installing Docker](labs/01-installing-docker.md)